Resilience: Build skills to endure hardship

 If you'd like to become more resilient, try some of these tips:

 - Get connected.
-Building strong, positive relationships with loved ones and friends can provide you with needed support and acceptance in good and bad times.
+Building strong, positive relationships with loved ones and friends can provide you with needed support, guidance and acceptance in good and bad times.
 Establish other important connections by volunteering or joining a faith or spiritual community.

 - Make every day have meaning.
 Do something that gives you a sense of success and purpose every day.
 Set clear, achievable goals to help you look toward the future with meaning.

 - Learn from the past.
 Think of how you've coped with troubles in the past.
 Think about what has helped you through tough times.
 You can even write about past events in a journal to help you see the patterns of how you behave and to help guide you in the future.

 - Stay hopeful.
 You can't change the past, but you can always look toward the future.
 Being open to change makes it easier to adapt and view new challenges with less worry.

 - Take care of yourself.
 Tend to your own needs and feelings.
 Do activities and hobbies you enjoy.
 Include physical activity in your daily routine.
 Get plenty of sleep and create consistent bedtime rituals.
 Eat a healthy diet.
 Practice stress management and relaxation techniques, such as yoga, meditation, guided imagery, deep breathing or prayer.

 - Take action.
 Don't ignore your problems.
 Instead, figure out what you need to do, make a plan and take action.
 It can take time to recover from a major setback, trauma or loss.
 But know that your life can improve if you work at it.

 When to seek professional advice

 Getting more resilient takes time and practice.
 If you don't feel you're making progress — or you don't know where to start — consider talking to a mental health professional.
 With guidance, you can improve your resiliency and mental well-being.